PIYSocial-India/Projects/README.md

 # Projects
-All the projects made the members of PIYSocial.
+- All the projects of PIYSocial will be displayed here.
+- There are different folders containing project details of the respective domain.